andrewgdotcom/Model01-Firmware/README-abg.md

 	second row as per class 2 and one on the third as per class 3 (European Spanish, Swiss French/German, Canadian French)

-In all layouts other than `std` and `japan`, the non-US extra key that is normally found beside left-shift is retained in the analogous location at the bottom left.
-In `japan` there is no such key, and the bottom left position is used instead for `Yen`.
+In all layouts other than `std` and `class4j`, the non-US extra key that is normally found beside left-shift is retained in the analogous location at the bottom left.
+In `class4j` there is no such key, and the bottom left position is used instead for `Yen`.

 The remaining orphans are rearranged to keep them as close as